Homebush railway station

-Homebush railway station is a heritage-listed railway station located on the Main Suburban line in the Sydney suburb of Homebush, New South Wales, Australia.
+Homebush railway station is a heritage-listed suburban railway station located on the Main Suburban line, serving the Sydney suburb of Homebush.
 It was designed and built by the New South Wales Government Railways and opened on 26 September 1855.
-In addition to being located on the Main Suburban line, the station is also located on the Main South and Main Western railway lines.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

-The station is served by Sydney Trains' T2 Leppington & Inner West and T3 Liverpool & Inner West Line services.
+The station is served by Sydney Trains T2 Leppington & Inner West and T3 Liverpool & Inner West Line services.